Your pet’s health is necessary for a long and happy life.

 As an eco-friendly and pet friendly house cleaning service, you’re pet’s health is our concern.
-This is why we only use environmentally friendly products when we clean your home.
+This is why we only use environmentally friendly and pet-friendly products when we clean your home.

-If you’re cleaning your own home, choosing pet-friendly, safe options will ensure you are doing your best to reduce your pet’s exposure to these harmful substances.
+If you’re not using a pet friendly cleaning service but cleaning your own home, choosing pet-friendly, safe options will ensure you are doing your best to reduce your pet’s exposure to these harmful substances.

 Ingredients to Avoid: 5 Chemicals Harmful to Your Pet